 About

-Hannah Rubin is a writer, artist, and organizer.
-Their work explores queer ecologies of gender and relationships, and their writing has appeared in TAGGVERK, Cordite Poetry Review, Protocols, Bombay Gin, Berkeley Poetry Review, F Magazine, Pornstar Martini Magazine, BRINK, and elsewhere.
-Recent exhibitions and performances include: grief work, like uncluttering the gutters or cleaning the stove at Parallax Art Center, Portland; Six Scenes for the Sixth Scene of Heiner Müller’s Hamletmachine at The Elysian Theatre, Los Angeles; and Water and Dreams at Craft Contemporary, Los Angeles.
-They were a 2023 Tin House Summer Workshop Fellow, and have been supported by Lambda Literary Foundation, The Truman Capote Literary Trust, and The Center for Craft.
-They graduated with an MFA from the California Institute of the Arts.
+Their writing has appeared in nat.brut, F Magazine, TAGGVERK, Cordite Poetry Review, Bombay Gin, Berkeley Poetry Review, Broken Antler, Pornstar Martini Magazine, BRINK, and elsewhere.
+Recent exhibitions and performances include: into a gem at Outlook Is___ Projects, LA; grief work, like uncluttering the gutters or cleaning the stove at Parallax Art Center, Portland; and Six Scenes for the Sixth Scene of Heiner Müller’s Hamletmachine at The Elysian Theatre, Los Angeles.
+They were a 2023 Tin House Summer Workshop Fellow, and have been supported by Lambda Literary Foundation, High Desert Test Sites, The Truman Capote Literary Trust, and The Center for Craft.
+They graduated with an MFA from the California Institute of the Arts and a BA from Wesleyan University.